andrew/ultimate-awesome/README.md

 - [awesome-clir](https://github.com/ryanzhumich/awesome-clir) - A curated list of resources for Cross-lingual Information Retrieval (CLIR).
 - [awesome-lti](https://github.com/scollovati/awesome-lti) - List of awesome resources for learning and developing tools according to the Learning Tools Interoperability (LTI ©) standard created by the 1EdTech Consortium.
 - [awesome-controls](https://github.com/trevorbryant/awesome-controls) - A collection of awesome security controls mapping for solutions across frameworks.
-- [awesome-markdown](https://github.com/webiaio/awesome-markdown) - Awesome markdown writing tools.
 - [awesome-nord](https://github.com/Aceto1/awesome-nord) - This repository contains community-created ports and themes of this color palette for all our beloved applications.
 - [awesome-hardware-production](https://github.com/anujdeshpande/awesome-hardware-production) - List of awesome resources for going to production with a hardware product.
 - [useful-sites](https://github.com/cdoco/useful-sites) - :maple_leaf: 一名 phper 的网站收藏。.
 - [awesome-nepal](https://github.com/developers-nepal/awesome-nepal) - Generic list of anything awesome built in Nepal / by Nepali.
 - [awesome-spiffe-spire](https://github.com/elinesterov/awesome-spiffe-spire) - Curated list of SPIFFE and SPIRE resources.
 - [awesome-ubuntu](https://github.com/kaustubhhiware/awesome-ubuntu) - A repository to walk you through the installation procedure for ubuntu 16.04 .For beginners , with  :heart:.
+- [Awesome-LLM-reasoning](https://github.com/luban-agi/Awesome-LLM-reasoning) - A curated paper list on LLM reasoning.
 - [awesome-robotics-brazil](https://github.com/mateus-amarante/awesome-robotics-brazil) - :sunglasses: Awesome list of robotics initiatives in Brazil.
 - [awesome-Iran-datasets](https://github.com/MEgooneh/awesome-Iran-datasets) - Iranian/Persian Datasets. دیتاست‌های فارسی و ایرانی.
 - [CUDA-Guide](https://github.com/mikeroyal/CUDA-Guide) - CUDA Guide.